DataDog/datadog-api-client-go/api/v1/datadog/docs/EventStreamWidgetDefinition.md

 ### NewEventStreamWidgetDefinition

-`func NewEventStreamWidgetDefinition(query string, type_ EventStreamWidgetDefinitionType, ) *EventStreamWidgetDefinition`
+`func NewEventStreamWidgetDefinition(query string, type_ EventStreamWidgetDefinitionType) *EventStreamWidgetDefinition`

-NewEventStreamWidgetDefinition instantiates a new EventStreamWidgetDefinition object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewEventStreamWidgetDefinition instantiates a new EventStreamWidgetDefinition object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewEventStreamWidgetDefinitionWithDefaults

 `func NewEventStreamWidgetDefinitionWithDefaults() *EventStreamWidgetDefinition`

-NewEventStreamWidgetDefinitionWithDefaults instantiates a new EventStreamWidgetDefinition object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewEventStreamWidgetDefinitionWithDefaults instantiates a new EventStreamWidgetDefinition object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetEventSize